sandy261099/Crypto_Currency_Dashboard/README.md

 Real-time prices are retrieved from coingecko.com with the help of open source Rest API.
 Price updates of the digital currencies are executed with react hooks.

+You can visit the website by clicking [here](https://crypto-currency-dashboard1.herokuapp.com)

 Here is the display of how the dashboard looks.